Certificate Settings

 A longer string describing the certificate

-Whether or not this entry is active
+Whether this entry is active

 This entry will be processed manually and by the Cron job (General Settings)